Some application of Grunsky coefficients in the theory of univalent functions: Introduction and definitions

 For the general class $\es$ of univalent functions in the class $\A$ tehre are very few results concerning the Hankel determinant.
 The best known for the second order case is due to Hayman (\cite{hayman-68}), saying that $|H_2(n)|\le An^{1/2}$, where $A$ is an absolute constant, and that this rate of growth is the best possible.
-Another one is \cite {OT-S}, where it was proven that $|H_{2}(2)|\leq A$, where $1\leq A\leq \frac{11}{3}=3,66\ldots,$ and $|H_{3}(1)|\leq B$, where $\frac49\leq B\leq \frac{32+\sqrt{285}}{15} = 3.258796\cdots$.
-There are much more results for the subclasses of $\es$ and some references are \cite{ janteng-06,janteng-07, Kowalczyk-18, DTV-book}.
-In this paper we improve the general estimates for the second and third order determinant with the values $1.3614356\ldots$ and $2.321434\ldots$, respectively.
+There are much more results for the subclasses of $\es$ and some references are \cite{ janteng-06,janteng-07, DTV-book}.
+Much less is known about the bounds of the modulus of the Hankel determinant for the logarithmic coefficients.
+In \cite{Kowalczyk-22,Kowalczyk-23} the authors considered the cases of starlike, convex, strongly starlike and strongly convex functions and found the best possible results.
+In this paper we give estimate for the second order Hankel determinant for the general class of univalent functions.

 For the study of the probles defined above we will use method based on Grunsky coefficients.
 In the proofs we will use mainly the notations and results given in the book of N. A. Lebedev (\cite{Lebedev}).